tira-io/tira/documentation/organizers/organizing-tasks.rst

 This code will work inside and outside the TIRA sandbox (within the sandbox thst has no access to the internet, the code above will use the dataset mou ted read only into the container as anounced via environment variables).

+Now that the data is available, please configure next its evaluation by adding an `Evaluator <#add-an-evaluator>`_.

 ------